makersacademy/chitter-challenge/README.md

 * The username and email are unique.
 * Peeps (posts to chitter) have the name of the maker and their user handle.

-# Approach:

-##  The approach is TDD driven and database driven (ORM used).
-- It is TDD driven as I started with testing user stories.
-- It is database driven because I have created database tables(e.g. users, messages) along the way to pass the tests.

 ## Technologies used

 - ActiveRecord: Used this OR mapping to create databases for testing and development, rake migrating to create tables (Users, Messages), adding columns to existing tables (e.g. password_digest to users, timestamp to messages ). - Also used this for creating User and Message objects, (using the .create method)